 Configuring the X2O Media Player

-Note: Steps 1 to 8 are optional.
-If you prefer to leave the default Windows settings (user password, computer name, time zone, etc.), you can go directly to the "X2O Media Player Activation" section.
+Note: Steps 1 to 7 are optional.
+If you prefer to leave the default Windows settings (network configuration, computer name, time zone, etc.), you can go directly to the "Dante Virtual Soundcard" section.

-1. Sign In to Configure
+1. Hide Activation Screen to Configure